-Assessments are led and co-ordinated by Ty Connections III Senior Social Worker and undertake to establish a detailed understanding of the family.
-Elements of PAMS 3.0 parenting assessment tool written by Dr Sue McGaw is also employed to support the assessment process.
+Assessments are led and co-ordinated by Ty Connections Senior Social Worker and undertake to establish a detailed understanding of the family.
+All Assessments are PAMS informed utilising elements of the parenting assessment tool written by Dr Sue McGaw.
 Utilising PAMS provides us a parallel evidenced based assessment which reflects more accurately parent’s knowledge, skills, and practice.

 Ty Connections believes that best practice demands a multi-disciplinary approach, using evidence-based practice to achieve the best outcomes for its client group.
 We therefore liaise closely with providers of relevant local services/resources such as GP’s, Health visitors, Drug & Alcohol programmes, Domestic Violence intervention projects, CMHT’s and effective parenting courses as well as all professionals and significant others who are involved in the lives of the

 We offer placements to single mothers and single fathers with one or more children.

 We offer two parent residential placements, or one parent residential/one parent community based, with one or more children.